laravel/docs/helpers.md

 <a name="method-resource-path"></a>
 #### `resource_path()` {#collection-method}

-The `resource_path` function returns the fully qualified path to the `resources` directory.
+The `resource_path` function returns the fully qualified path to your application's `resources` directory.
 You may also use the `resource_path` function to generate a fully qualified path to a given file within the resources directory:

     $path = resource_path();